Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 Romans 6:1 What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!

 Are we to break the Law of God given through Moses and sin anyway because now we’re under the power of grace through faith?
+Are we to continue in the sin that required the death of Jesus?
 Paul says ‘no way‘ both times!

 Is Paul redefining sin here?
 Is the sin in verse 6:15 different than the sin in verse 6:1?